 About This Image

 A new football stadium was being built on the riverfront, so I made a turn and went down a dirt road behind a truck heading in that direction.
-The road wasn’t open to the public, so when I passed through the gates my intention was to ask permission when I got closer.
+The road wasn’t open to the public, but I continued through the gate intending to ask permission when I could.
 Having arrived near or after quitting time, there wasn’t anyone to ask.
 So I drove alongside the steep walls of the stadium looking for a shot.
-Neither the steel beams nor anything else called out to me, so I turned around and was well down the road when I heard a loud noise.
-In the rear-view mirror I saw the truck dumping a heap of dirt at the base of the structure and dust was billowing way up, causing shafts of sunlight to pierce through it.
+Neither the steel beams nor anything else called out to me, so I turned to leave and heard a loud noise.
+In the rear-view mirror I saw a large truck dumping a heap of dirt at the base of the structure and dust was billowing high up, causing shafts of sunlight to pierce through it.

 Seeing that there were no cars on the roadway, I grabbed the camera and got out of the car leaving the door wide open and the engine running.
-As I approached the structure I saw the sun flare, so I moved around to maximize its brightness and position it between the struts.
-The dust was settling fast, so I clicked off exposures as I went.
+As I approached the structure I saw the sun flare, so I moved around to maximize its brightness and position sun between the struts.
+The dust was settling fast, so I clicked off exposures fast as I could.
 Amazingly, gratefully, some workers appeared atop the structure at just the right moment.